SovereignEdgeEU-COGNIT/cognit-ops-forge/README.md

 # Terminate

-Run `./opsforge clean` to destroy the instances from AWS and the generated ansible inventory.
+Run `./opsforge clean` to
+- destroy the instances from AWS
+- delete the generated ansible inventory
+- delete the logfile